-The stipend is \$41,600 annually.
+The stipend is \$41,600 annually (\$43,200 for the full 54 week internship), based on a 40 hour work week.
 Interns are entitled to 24 days of paid time-off which can be used for vacation, personal time, dissertation defense, post-doc interviews, etc. Included in this are seven holidays: New Year's Day, President's Day, Memorial Day, July 4th, Labor Day, Thanksgiving Day, and Christmas Day.
-Paid time off is accrued each pay period, and may be used when accrued (with permission from the Training Director).
+Paid time off is accrued each pay period, and may be used as accrued (with permission from the Training Director).
 In addition, Interns accrue 5 days of sick leave which can be used for sick-days and medical appointments.
 Please note: any unused paid time-off and sick leave are forfeit at the end of the Internship.

-All requests for time-off must be made at least three business days in advance, in writing, to the Training Director.
+All requests for time-off must be made at least three business days in advance, via ADP, to the Training Director.
 Any absence that has not been approved in advance is considered an unexcused absence.
 Unexcused absences may result in disciplinary action, up to and including dismissal from the program, per the Brattleboro Retreat's earned time policy.